Sony Pictures Home Entertainment: Early history

 In March 1981, Columbia Pictures established a joint venture with RCA, RCA/Columbia Pictures International Video, to distribute tapes in overseas markets.
-The partnership expanded to North America as RCA/Columbia Pictures Home Video the following year.
+The partnership expanded to North America as RCA/Columbia Pictures Home Video the following year; this was in part to give RCA's CED videodisc format a steady stream of titles.
 The venture distributed NBC titles, as it was a subsidiary of RCA at the time.
-When Tri-Star Pictures was formed in 1984, R/CPHV became one of the three primary distributors of Tri-Star product for home video (the other two being CBS/Fox Video and Thorn-EMI/HBO Video {later renamed to HBO/Cannon Video and then simply HBO Video}, as CBS and HBO originally held stakes in Tri-Star), and fully assumed distribution of TriStar titles in the early 1990s.
+When Tri-Star Pictures was formed in 1984, RCA/Columbia Pictures Home Video became one of the three primary distributors of Tri-Star product for home video (the other two being CBS/Fox Video and Thorn-EMI/HBO Video {later renamed to HBO/Cannon Video and then simply HBO Video}, as CBS and HBO originally held stakes in Tri-Star), and fully assumed distribution of TriStar titles in the early 1990s.
 In Australia, they signed a deal to distribute releases from Hoyts Distribution and formed a longstanding relationship in August 1983.

-They also distributed titles from various other film companies unrelated to Columbia, including most of New Line Cinema's theatrical releases (though not all, as Media Home Entertainment and Family Home Entertainment distributed several New Line films during the Columbia deal).
+They also distributed titles from various other film companies related to Columbia, including most of New Line Cinema's theatrical releases (though not all, as Media Home Entertainment and Family Home Entertainment distributed several New Line films during the Columbia deal).
 New Line formed their own video label in 1990 (the result of acquiring Nelson Entertainment, which had previously been Embassy Home Entertainment, itself a former Columbia subsidiary), but continued to go through RCA/Columbia Pictures (as well as SVS-Triumph and then Columbia TriStar Home Video) for distribution until 1994, when Turner Broadcasting acquired New Line and Turner Home Entertainment assumed distribution functions.
-In 1985, RCA/Columbia Pictures Home Video had signed a deal with Bellevue Home Entertainment to handle French-Canadian distribution of the product.

-On September 3, 1986, RCA/Columbia Pictures International Video had inked an agreement with Japanese studio Pony Canyon to distribute RCA/Columbia Pictures' product in Japan.
-On September 10, 1986, RCA/Columbia Pictures Home Video, via Magic Window, experimented with releasing second-season episodes of The Real Ghostbusters on videocassette early, ahead of the fall 1987 syndication debut, but behind the fall 1986 premiere on ABC.
-On October 29, 1986, RCA/Columbia Pictures Home Video decided to fire five staffers from the MusicVision video line, although the studio initially stated that the banner would remain as a "leading supplier for music videos".
-In early November 1987, the company's Australian arm, RCA/Columbia Pictures Hoyts Video, announced that it would halt all volume discounts, starting with the November releases of sucu successful Platoon and Mona Lisa.
+Other companies distributed by RCA/Columbia included Weintraub Entertainment and 21st Century Distribution.